AJ247-Studios/aj247-site/README.md

 - Responsive layout with mobile optimization
 - Package details, portfolio galleries, and booking contact form
 - Hosted on GitHub Pages

----

-Let me know if you want a **developer-facing** version too (for open source collaboration or future contributors), or if this one will live public just as documentation.
-I can also set up a `CONTRIBUTING.md` or roadmap if needed.